siku2/hass-srf-weather/README.md

 3. Restart Home Assistant.
 4. Set up the integration using the UI: [![Add Integration](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=srf_weather)

+### How to get the API Credentials

+Go to <https://developer.srgssr.ch> and create a new account (or log in with your existing one).

+Open [Apps](https://developer.srgssr.ch/user/apps) and press the "ADD APP" button.

+Give the app a name like "Home Assistant" (the name is irrelevant).
+Make sure that the Product is set to a SRF-MeteoProduct, e.g. "SRF-MeteoProductFreemium".

+Open the app you just created and find the "Consumer Key" and "Consumer Secret" in the "Credential" section.

 ## Contributions are welcome

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)